abyvinod/abyvinod.github.io/content/4 - Verification.md

 tags: Verification
 category: Control theory
 author: Abraham Vinod
-summary: Discussing the two view points in verification --- the computer science view point and the controls view point
+summary: Discussing the two viewpoints in verification --- the computer science viewpoint and the controls viewpoint

 # Verification